Omycron83/Notes/ML/Decision Trees.md

 If one wants to predict another datapoint, they can then traverse the tree according to the splits and obtain a prediction by its end node.

-Decision trees are usually fairly parsimoneous.
+Decision trees are usually fairly parsimoneous, and can geometrically be interpreted by partitioning the datapoints by hyperplanes.

 ## Classification Trees